 Here is a sample appeal letter written for a woman with severe capsular contracture and a ruptured implant who was denied coverage for her breast implant removal surgery.
-For help writing your own appeal letter, contact us at email@example.com.
+For help editing your own appeal letter, contact us at firstname.lastname@example.org.
 Click here to download.

 Breast Implant Removal Office

 April 6, 2018